 In the Nov.
 6 general election, voters will choose between Republican Chris Priest, an attorney, and former minister Martin Steelmon, a Democrat.

 Question: Why are you running for circuit clerk?

 Answer: I’ve spent my life serving others.
 I considered running for public office when I was presented with the possibility of serving Morgan County through the circuit clerk’s office.
 After studying the position, I realized that the post is not a political office, but a place of public service.
 Many close friends and associates helped me to realize that my level of education and background of finance and ministerial service over the past 30 years was a combination well-suited for the position.

 Q: What is the circuit clerk’s role in the judicial process?

 Q: Alabama has a unified judicial system, and for several years the courts have been underfunded because of revenue shortages.
-Budget cuts last year left the Morgan clerk’s office with 10 employees when it should have had 22.
-How will you manage an office with a small staff?
+Budget cuts last year left the Morgan clerk’s office with 10 employees when it should have 22.
+How will you manage an office with a short staff?

 Q: When and if the system receives another drastic cut, are you prepared to deal with it?

 A: Yes.
 However, the circuit clerk and staff, as do many others in public service, have no control over the issues which affect our state revenues or the budget restraints with which they may find themselves placed under.
 Over half of the staff has been lost in recent years due to matters arising from proration.
 The circuit clerk’s budget is appropriated from Montgomery, and while no one wants to see even more cuts, they very well may come.

 Q: It’s important for a circuit clerk to have knowledge about what district and circuit judges do, as well as the jury process for civil and criminal trials.
 Do you have that knowledge?